OpenVidu/openvidu.io-docs/docs/components/openvidu-toggle-hand.md

 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-components/openvidu-toggle-hand" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-openvidu-toggle-hand is an Angular app developed using the openvidu-angular library and its powerful components for customization.
-In this app we have added a toggle hand feature to request a turn to speak.
+openvidu-toggle-hand is an Angular app developed with openvidu-angular library and its powerful components for customization.
+It features a toggle hand button that allows participants to ask for a turn to speak.
+This tutorial uses the addition of a very simple feature to demonstrate the power of openvidu-angular library and how to customize and extend its pre-built components.

 <p align="center" style="margin-top: 30px">
   <video class="img-responsive" style="max-width: 80%" src="video/components/toggle-hand.mp4" muted async loop autoplay playsinline></video>